Hall 6 of the FCCS EPM Cloud Study Tour

 ⚠️ Rejection Loop

 When an approver rejects an Enterprise Journal, it does not disappear.
 It is returned to the submitter with the approver's rejection comments attached.
-The submitter must correct the journal and revalidate before resubmitting.
+The journal returns to Working status.
+The submitter corrects and resubmits.
 The approval clock resets — the approver sees it as a fresh submission.
 This loop is fully audited: every rejection event is timestamped in the journal history.

 🗂️ Data Source Separation